NaveenB2004/HotspotMaker/README.md

 For the extensions, we have documentation for you!
 [Read it from here!](Extensions/README.md)\
 (Extensions are coming from 3rd party.
 So, install at your own risk)

+### Troubleshooting

+- Get the message "Your network interface doesn't support make hotspot!"\
+  Unfortunately, your wireless network adapter doesn't support making hotspots.
+Sometimes, that may be the case because the driver is out-of-date.
+Try to update the driver (by updating `Windows` or by 3rd party app).
+- Can't connect to the hotspot by using other devices.\
+  Try to run the `Windows` troubleshooter.
+If the case is still on, open `CMD` or `PowerShell` (search for `CMD` or `PowerShell` -> right-click on the icon -> select `Run as administrator`) & run `netcfg -d` to perform a cleanup on all networking devices.
+This will erase all your network settings such as saved credentials, VPNs, etc. After that reboot your pc.

 ### Build from source